dannyzamora/SongFinder/README.md

 # Special Thanks

 This code was inspire by Youtuber **The ComeUp**.
-Please check out their code [code](https://github.com/TheComeUpCode/SpotifyGeneratePlaylist).
+Please check out their [code](https://github.com/TheComeUpCode/SpotifyGeneratePlaylist).

 ## Setup